Pa Jwand Ke

-There comes a point when your body isn’t tired… but your mind feels heavy, like you’re carrying invisible weight.
+but your mind feels heavy, like you’re carrying invisible weight.
 You go through your day normally: work, conversations, responsibilities; yet somewhere inside, something feels drained.
-You can smile, you can talk, you can show up… but it feels like you’re doing all of it on low battery.
+If you are constantly looking for the signs of emotional exhaustion, you know it feels like doing everything on a low battery.
+This comprehensive burnout and healing guide is written to help you understand why you feel completely physically, mentally, and emotionally tired, and how you can reclaim your mental space.

-These are real signs of emotional exhaustion ; a state where your feelings, mind, and energy become worn out from carrying too much for too long.
+These are real signs of emotional exhaustion, a state where your feelings, mind, and energy become worn out from carrying too much for too long.

+And the scary part?
 Most people ignore it until it becomes burnout.

+You may already be wondering: what is the emotionally exhausted meaning?
 It’s not something you notice in one dramatic moment.
 It’s a slow, quiet burnout.
 A kind of tiredness that sleep can’t fix.

 And maybe you’re here because you’ve been feeling this way for a while.